pi11/python-vimeo/README.rst

 Authentication
 --------------

-All `OAuth2 authorization flows`_ supported by the Vimeo API are available in python-vimeo.
+All `OAuth authorization flows`_ supported by the Vimeo API are available in python-vimeo.
 If you only need read-only access to public resources, go for basic use method as shown above.
 If however, you need to access private resources or modify a resource,